cortexjs-legacy/the-handbook-of-cortex/test_your_work/README.md

-# Always remember to test
+# Always Remember to Test

 Now let's add some testcases.